ipspace/netlab/docs/example/external.md

 The lab provisioning process will configure the static routes on your VM/container to allow it to reach all other devices in your lab.

-The device provisioning process will fail if your VM/container does not contain the necessary Linux CLI commands (example: **ip** to add static routes).
-In that case, put the network management node into the [**unprovisioned** group](group-special-names), for example:
+The VM device provisioning process will fail if your VM does not contain Python (used by Ansible) or the necessary Linux CLI commands (example: **ip** to add static routes); container interface addresses and routing tables are [configured from the Linux server](clab-linux).

+If you want to use a VM that cannot be configured as a Linux host, put that node into the [**unprovisioned** group](group-special-names), for example:

 ```
 ---